DavidCEllis/ducktools-classbuilder/README.md

 print(ex)
 ```

+> [!NOTE]
+> `ducktools.classbuilder` includes a premade version of `slotclass` that can
+> be used directly.
+(The included version has some extra features).

-## Why does the basic implementation use slots? ##
+## Why does your example use `__slots__` instead of annotations? ##

-Dataclasses has a problem when you use `@dataclass(slots=True)`,
-although this is not unique to dataclasses but inherent to the way both
-`__slots__` and decorators work.
+If you want to use `__slots__` in order to save memory you have to declare
+them when the class is originally created as you can't add them later.

+When you use `@dataclass(slots=True)`[^2] with `dataclasses` in order for
-In order for this to *appear* to work, dataclasses has to make a new class
+this to work, `dataclasses` has to make a new class and attempt to
-and attempt to copy over everything from the original.
-This is because
+copy over everything from the original.
-decorators operate on classes *after they have been created* while slots
+This is because decorators operate on classes *after they have been created*
-need to be declared beforehand.
-While you can change the value of `__slots__`
+while slots need to be declared beforehand.
+While you can change the value of `__slots__` after a class has been created,
-after a class has been created, this will have no effect on the internal
-structure of the class.
+this will have no effect on the internal structure of the class.

 By declaring the class using `__slots__` on the other hand, we can take
 advantage of the fact that it accepts a mapping, where the keys will be
 used as the attributes to create as slots.
 The values can then be used as
-the default values equivalently to how type hints are used in dataclasses.
+the default values equivalently to how type hints are used in `dataclasses`.

-For example these two classes would be roughly equivalent, except
+For example these two classes would be roughly equivalent, except that
 `@dataclass` has had to recreate the class from scratch while `@slotclass`
-has simply added the methods on to the original class.
-This is easy to
+has added the methods on to the original class.
-demonstrate using another decorator.
+This means that any references stored to the original class *before*
+`@dataclass` has rebuilt the class will not be pointing towards the
+correct class.
+This can be demonstrated using a simple class register decorator.

 > This example requires Python 3.10 as earlier versions of
 > `dataclasses` did not support the `slots` argument.